Lead Investigator: Diane van der Woude, Leiden University Medical Center

 Sponsor ID: DE031

-Adalimumab Administered in Korean Rheumatoid Arthritis Subjects Treated With Methotrexate (Abbott Korean affiliate trial)
+A Randomized, Double-Blind, Placebo-Controlled, Phase III Study of the Human Anti-TNF Antibody Adalimumab Administered as Subcutaneous Injections in Korean Rheumatoid Arthritis Subjects Treated With Methotrexate

 Study ID: NCT00235859